LCC-CIT/CS210-CourseMaterials/Labs/Lab03-TextClassification/CS210_Lab03_Part1_Instructions.md

 - Testing Classification Accuracy
 - Fine Tuning Hyperparameters with a Grid Search

-Wiite a .py file that <u>only does the essential steps</u> to:
+Wiite a .py file that <u>only includes the essential steps</u> to:

+- Fetch the training data

 - Build a feature vector matrix

-- Train the classifier
+- Train the classifier (without using a pipeline)

-- Test the classifier (without using the pipeline)
+- Test the classifier

   - Use test data from
     ```Python